JackAlexanderClark/VideoGames_eCommerce/README.md

 - As a user, I want to use a secure checkout process so that I can safely provide my payment details (STRIPE API)

-- The system presents a secure, easy-to-understand checkout process.
+- The system presents a secure checkout process after cart.
 - The system clearly displays the total cost before asking for payment details (RECEIPT).
 - As a user, I want to pay for my items using Stripe so that I can complete my purchase.